 Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

-We built the Liver Habits Score™ using a format similar to the Myers-Briggs Type Indicator (MTBI), which is arguably the most used, famous, and studied personality test in the world.
+We built the Liver Habits Score™ using a format similar to the Myers-Briggs Type Indicator (MBTI), which is arguably the most used, famous, and studied personality test in the world.

-In a similar way to many MBTI personality tests, the Liver Habits Score™ uses a series of questions to understand someone habits related to their liver health.
+In a similar way to many MBTI personality tests, the Liver Habits Score™ uses a series of questions to understand someone’s habits related to their liver health.
 For example, questions include:

-Using these questions, we then automatically populate in the backend the above chart.
-The above chart was my Liver Health Score before I started studying about how various habits affect liver health.
+Using these questions, we then automatically calculate the scores seen in the above chart.
+The chart you see was my Liver Health Score before I started studying about how various habits affect liver health.